-In addition to the above requirements, if you are apply under the Critical Impact Worker, program you need to:
+In addition to the above requirements, if you are applying under the Critical Impact Worker, you need to:

 - Have worked for the same employer offering the permanent position on a valid work permit for a minimum of six months prior to the application or obtained a minimum score of 55 points on the Yukon Nominee Program Pre-Assessment points grid; and